bigladder/erin/docs/arch/adr-008-io.md

 - enhance csv reading/writing and/or switch to a better library for it
 - switch to a better input file format for time-series data
 - switch to a better output file format for time-series data
+- read input (especially input CSVs) in a threaded fashion
 - write output data in a threaded fashion
-- do not perform processing on output
+- do not perform processing on output (i.e., no rounding or dropping of unnecessary zeros)

 The last bullet above is worth mentioning a few more words on.
 Currently, within the simulator, all flows are in Watts.